ArnavMehrotra/mpfun/README.md

 1. Clone the repository:

    git clone https://github.com/ArnavMehrotra/mpfun.git

    cd mpfun

-2. Build (requires FFMpeg on a Unix based system): make
+2. Build (requires FFMpeg on a Unix based system):

+    make

-3. Enjoy!
+3. Run it!

+    ./codec

-**Feel free to use any source code or huffman tables to write your own codec.**
+## Feel free to use any source code or huffman tables to write your own codec.
+## This repository is for educational purposes!